 Cannabidiol (CBD) is one of the dozens of cannabinoid compounds found in the cannabis plant.
 CBD interacts with the receptors of the endocannabinoid system, predominantly the CB1 and CB2 receptors that are found mainly in the brain and immune cells.
 Delta9-Tetrahydrocannabinol (THC) is the active substance found in marijuana, which is responsible for its psychoactive effect.
 Unlike THC, CBD is not only non-psychoactive, but it actually blocks the high one typically experiences when ingesting cannabis.

-The researchers found that 65% of the participants who were given the cannabis oil entered clinical remission.
+The researchers found that 65% of the participants who were given CBD products entered clinical remission.
 This group also reported significant improvements in their quality of life.
 Only 35% of the placebo group met remission criteria at the end of the study.

 In 2011, Naftali performed a small observational study involving 30 Crohn’s disease patients in Israel, which found that those who smoked 1-3 joints daily reported a positive effect on their disease severity.
 Patients don’t actually have to smoke to get the benefits, however.
 As the new study shows, ingesting oil can be just as effective and today there are a lot of options on the market, although choosing the best CBD oil can be challenging.